Pradhan Mantri Garib Kalyan Yojana (PMGKY): All you need to know

 - For the organised sector, EPFO Scheme's regulations will be amended to allow the non-refundable advance of 75% of the amount standing to the credit of the worker or three month's wages, whichever is lower.
 It is estimated that this will benefit 4.8 crores workers who are registered with EPF and in a position to withdraw money.

-- Jan Dhan account holders that are around 20 crore woman will be given ex-gratia amount of ₹500 per month for the next three months, to run the affairs of their households.
+- Jan Dhan account holders that are around 20 crore women will be given ex-gratia amount of ₹500 per month for the next three months, to run the affairs of their households.

 At last, let us tell you that the scheme comes into effect immediately.
 People will start getting benefits from the scheme from 1 April, 2020.